jonicho/chess/README.md

 To execute tests that test some parts of the implementation run
 ```
-$ ./build/chess test
+$ ./build/debug/chess test
 ```
-or, to run the tests with optimizations, run
+or
 ```
-$ ./build_release/chess test
+$ ./build/release/chess test
 ```
+depending on whether you compiled for release or development.